L0x0/LITEBot/README.md

 ---To compile on an Android device using C4Droid + GCC plugin (Found on the Google Play Store) :

-Create a folder in 'Device Storage' and in it place the LITEBot and _includes folder
+Create a folder in 'Device Storage' and in it place the LITEBot and _includes folders

 Open C4Droid